Jonkke/pathfinding-comparison/documentation/testing_document.md

 This document describes the various ways this project has been / will be tested.

 ## Unit tests
 A suite of unit tests has been written for the core application and the supporting custom data structures.
-These unit tests are not yet completed and will still be improved before the final version.
+There are 22 unit tests in total.

 ## Components